The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 By \fref{Corollary}{cor:symmetric_formal_fourier_jacobi_series_algebraic} any~$f \in \rmFS^{(g,1)}_k \subseteq \rmFM^{(g,1)}_k$ satisfies a polynomial equation

+with suitable~$k'$ and~$d$ and~$a_d \ne 0$.
 Hence the product~$a_d f \in \rmFS^{(g,1)}_{k + k'}$ satisfies a monic polynomial relation.
-Now \fref{Corollary}{cor:torsion_point_locally_bounded} asserts that the partial sums associated with~$a_d f$ are locally bounded on~$\HSg$.
-We observe that uniformly bounded families of holomorphic functions are uniformly Lipschitz continuous and thus equicontinuous by Montel's theorem.
+Now \fref{Proposition}{prop:torsion_point_locally_bounded} asserts that the partial sums associated with~$a_d f$ are locally uniformly bounded on~$\HSEg$.
+Thus there exists a subsequence of partial sums that converges to a holomorphic function by Montel's theorem.
+Further, \fref{Proposition}{prop:torsion_point_pointwise_convergence} asserts that the Fourier--Jacobi series~$f$, and hence also~$a_d f$, converges pointwise absolutely for all~$\tau \in \HSEg[\alpha,\beta]$ and all admissible torsion points~$(\alpha,\beta)$.
+Since such~$\tau$ are dense in~$\HSEg$ by \fref{Lemma}{la:admissible_torsion_points_dense}, the Fourier--Jacobi series~$a_d f$ converges locally uniformly.

-Further, \fref{Proposition}{prop:torsion_point_pointwise_convergence} asserts that~$f$, and hence also~$a_d f$, converges pointwise absolutely for all~$\tau \in \HSg[\alpha,\beta]$ and all admissible torsion points~$(\alpha,\beta)$.
-Since such~$\tau$ are dense in~$\HSg$ by \fref{Lemma}{la:admissible_torsion_points_dense}, the Arzelà--Ascoli Theorem implies that~$a_d f$ converges locally uniformly to a holomorphic function.
-Finally, using \fref{Proposition}{prop:siegel_and_klingen_parabolics_generate} we find that~$a_d f$ is a Hermitian modular form.
+The function defined by~$a_d f$ is modular invariant with respect to~$Q_1(\cOF)$, since each term in its Fourier--Jacobi series is.
+It is manifestly periodic, and therefore has a locally uniformly convergent Fourier series expansion.
+By the symmetry condition~\eqref{eq:hermitian_fourier_coefficient_symmetry} on the Fourier coefficients of a formal symmetric Fourier--Jacobi series,~$a_d f$ is modular invariant with respect to~$P_g(\cOF)$.
+Using \fref{Proposition}{prop:siegel_and_klingen_parabolics_generate} we find that~$a_d f$ is a Hermitian modular form.